snowplow-archive/snowplow.github.com/_posts/2015-03-xx-snowplow-r63-red-cheeked-cordon-bleu-released.md

 <h2><a name="forex">2.
 New enrichment: currency conversion for e-commerce transactions</a></h2>

+Since early 2014, Snowplow trackers including the JavaScript Tracker have let you [record the currency] [js-issue-34] in which an e-commerce transaction took place.
+This is the first release of Snowplow which extracts those currency fields into our [Canonical Event Model] [canonical-event-model] - but we have gone further and this release also includes a new enrichment which will automatically convert these transactions into your "base" or "home" currency for reporting and analytics.

+Working with [Open Exchange Rates] [oer], our new currency conversion enrichment will look up the end-of-day ("EOD") rate between your transaction's currency and your preferred base currency for the day prior to the e-commerce transaction, and use this to convert all monetary amounts in your e-commerce currency into your base currency.
+The converted values are all stored in new fields, so you can continue to work with the original amounts as well.

+To take advantage of this new enrichment, you will need to sign up for an account at [Open Exchange Rates] [oer] and provide your API key in the enrichment's JSON configuration file.

 For more details on this enrichment, see the [Currency conversion enrichment] [currency-conversion-enrichment] wiki page.

 <h2><a name="clid">3.
 Upgraded enrichment: click ID extraction for campaign attribution</a></h2>